-Giorgio Pietrangeli and Paolo Alfredo Pallavicini have always personally followed the progress of their ambitious projects, as may be seen in the photograph which shows them during the testing of the bottom outlet of the Legadadi Dam where 2 different types of dam were employed to adapt the structure to the foundations (concrete buttress and rockfill).
+The engineers Giorgio Pietrangeli and Paolo Alfredo Pallavicini have always personally followed the progress of their ambitious projects, as may be seen in the photograph which shows them during the testing of the spillway of the Legadadi Dam, where two different types of dam (concrete buttress and rockfill) were employed to adapt the structure to the foundations.

 Construction of the Bumbuna plant was a fundamental milestone for the development of Sierra Leone.

 More recently, special “fast-track” projects have become a new challenge for SP.
-For instance, starting from satellite photos and Shuttle DTM, the conceptual design of Gibe III HPP was completed in less than 50 days (and this project is now being considered as an “historical” achievement for RCC dams, see Chapter 20 "Concrete Construction Engineering Hadbook").
-One of the various special “fast-track” techniques comprises surface surveying from helicopters.
-The photograph shows Giorgio Pietrangeli during one such survey.
+For instance, starting from satellite photos and Shuttle DTM, the conceptual design of Gibe III was completed in less than 50 days.
+One of the various special “fast-track” techniques comprises surface surveying with drones or from helicopter.

-The founder and director of the firm, Giorgio Pietrangeli, always reminds young engineers that “l’ingegnere è una persona che si ingegna” (an engineer is a person of ingenuity) meaning that our work demands the full use our technical qualifications, culture and creativity to find solutions to the most difficult problems.
+The founder and director of the firm, Giorgio Pietrangeli, always reminds young engineers that l’ingegnere è una persona che si ingegna (an engineer is a person of ingenuity), meaning that our work demands the full use of our technical qualifications, culture and creativity to find solutions to the most difficult problems.